RuterNo/ruterno.github.io/docs/resources.md

 # Resources Manifest

-The resources manifest is means of descibing which resources Ruter is sharing with operators.
+The resources manifest is means of describing which resources Ruter is sharing with operators.
 Initially, the list will contain an audio file intended to be played when a stop is requested on board the vehicle.
 It allows us to change the sound over time and ensure a uniform aural experience for passengers.

 This manifest should be used in a similar way as with the packages and mqtt manifests.
 The manifest should be checked at least once a day, after 16:00, and if there is a new version of a resources, download and start using it.
-There are no contractual requirements about when they should be used on vehicles.
-No SLA penalties apply in this case.
-But the intention is similar to the DPI application and MQTT: they should be in use by the next day.
+The intention is similar to the DPI application and MQTT: they should be in use by the next day.

 ## Locations